Museums - Learn About the Collections

 - American Alliance of Museums Characteristics of Excellence

 If you are interested in making a donation, we invite you to complete a Donor Questionnaire providing us with information about your offer.
-After confirming receipt of your questionnaire, we will be in contact again in January 2017 to discuss your offer.
-In very limited instances for artifacts of significant historical importance, exceptions to the collections moratorium may be made.
-Please direct questions to Sr. Curator of Collections, Hayley Chambers, at (907) 225-5600 or firstname.lastname@example.org.
+Please direct questions to Sr. Curator of Collections, Hayley Chambers, at (907) 225-5600 or by email .

 Research requests and photo orders